vipolise/ydk-py-samples/README.md

 $ vagrant status
 ```

-Once your sandbox is running, you can then connect to using:
+Once your sandbox is running, you can connect to it using:
 ```
 $ vagrant ssh
 ```